vivek-webkul/vivek-webkul/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a passionate software engineer with over 10 years of hands-on experience in the e-commerce domain, specializing in marketplaces, SaaS solutions, connectors, and more.

 ## 🚀 Expertise

 - **E-commerce Domains:** Extensive experience in various facets of e-commerce.
 - **Marketplace Solutions:** Building and optimizing marketplace platforms.
-- **SaaS Applications:** Creating and scaling Software as a Service solutions.
+- **SaaS Applications:** Creating and scaling Software as a Service solution.
 - **Connectors:** Developing integrations and connectors for seamless operations.

 ## 💻 Tech Stack